yushiwang233/term_project_360420_w2019-section1-lei-wang-zhou/bin/README.md

 **H) Definition of *winning* PART 2**

 To solve the problem of specificity which is mentioned in the previous section, we have to put some *All DEFECT* amidst the set of random strategies against which the *GA best strategy* is trained.
+It is like to help the *GA best strategy* develop a resistance againt the *All DEFECT* strategy.
 Then, a new part should be added to the already existing definition of *winning*.

 In addition to Part 1, a round of games is also won if:
-1. The genes of the opponent are over 70% Defect.
+1. The genes of the opponent are over 65% Defect.
 **AND**
 2. Math.abs(score of player1 - score of player2) <=5.